AaltoSciComp/scicomp-docs/aalto/opensource.rst

    may be someone lower too.

 #.
 You are responsible for making sure that you have the right to
    release your code.
-For example, that any other included software has compatible licenses.
+For example, that there are no other agreements other rights (intellectual property and privacy), legal restrictions, or anything else restricting a release.
+Also, any other included software must have compatible licenses.

 #.
 Put a copyright license in the source repository.
 In the best case,
    each individual source file should list copyright and authors, but in